 You can formally appoint a guardian in your will if you have minor children.
 It is very important to discuss your intentions, obtain consent and discuss your expectations with the prospective guardian.
 During this discussion, it’s also a good idea to share the set of guidelines that you have prepared.
 Our Child Guardianship Checklist will help you prepare these guidelines.

-Your pet is considered property under the law, so you can make provision for their care when you pass away by gifting your pet to a carefully chosen carer in your will.
-You can also leave a gift of money that the prospective carer can use to look after your pet in your will.
-While this choice, or ‘nomination’, is not legally binding, having it in your will means that everyone will know what you wanted for your pet.
-It’s also a good idea to prepare a separate document to provide information about your pet and your wishes as there are so many things to consider when making provisions for a pet.
-Download our Checklist for Pet Owners to prepare the document.
+They might be your best friend, but a pet is considered property under the law., That means you can make provision for their care when you pass away by gifting your pet to a carefully chosen carer in your will.
+You can also leave a gift of money that the prospective carer can use to look after your pet.
+While this choice, or ‘nomination’, is not legally binding, having it in your will means that everyone knows exactly what you wanted for your pet.
+It’s also an excellent idea to prepare a separate document to provide information about your pet and your wishes as there are so many things to consider when making provisions for a pet.

-If possible, it is always better to have two witnesses who aren’t beneficiaries, due to different state requirements.
-In some states, witnesses cannot also be beneficiaries.
+If possible, it is always better to have two witnesses who aren’t beneficiaries, due to different state State requirements.
+In some States, witnesses cannot also be beneficiaries.
 This is a rule designed to prevent coercion or fraud.